Archive for motivation

 I’ve learned that the way we view ourselves directly affects everything we do.
 People with high self-esteem get along easily with others, rarely get sick, and seem to have high energy reserves.
 Also, their high level of self-esteem corresponds with their high level of productivity, capacity of happiness and state of well-being.

-building self esteem, how to build self esteem, improving self esteem, self esteem building, build self esteem, building self-esteem, how to build self confidence, building self confidence, developing self esteem, building self worth
+building self esteem, how to build self esteem, improving self esteem, self esteem building, build self esteem, building self-esteem, how to build self confidence, building self worth, building self confidence, developing self esteem

 By Tina Su